11 fun things to do with your dog on rainy days

 3. Tug of War

-As long as you aren’t playing near anything too precious, this is a furbulously fun game to play indoors.
-Tug of war is a super simple game that will help strengthen your dog’s teeth and muscles, as well as the bond between you and your dog.
+As long as you aren’t playing near anything too precious, tug of war is a supaw fun game to play indoors.
+Tug of war is a super simple game that will help strengthen your dog’s teeth and muscles, as well as the bond between you and your furry friend.

 4. Obstacle Course